seanmbayley/prediction_intervals/README.md

 We have included a sample data directory in the repository (meta_tune/data).
 This directory includes data for 5 releases of the Apache-Ant open-source project.
 More information about the data can be found [here]{http://openscience.us/repo/defect/ck/ant.html}.

 ### Simulation
-In this section, we present the instructions necessary to generate data to perform meta-tuning analysis on the Apache Ant dataset.

 Cd into the src directory.

 ```